 Nepal Knowledge, Attitudes, and Practices Survey

-The SHOPS Plus Nepal program will implement a pair of baseline and endline knowledge, attitudes, and practices (KAP) surveys to evaluate the effectiveness of health promotion and education activities implemented by the Nepal CRS Company (CRS)in the Ghar Ghar Maa Swasthya (GGMS) Project.
-CRS implements GGMS activities in 49 hill and mountain districts.
+The SHOPS Plus Nepal program implemented a pair of baseline and endline knowledge, attitudes, and practices (KAP) surveys to evaluate the effectiveness of health promotion and education activities implemented by the Nepal CRS Company in the Ghar Ghar Maa Swasthya (GGMS) Project.
+The Nepal CRS Company implements GGMS activities in 49 hill and mountain districts.
 In four districts, CRS implemented a program called the Remote Area Initiative (RAI), a component of GGMS that includes more intensive behavior change activities.
 GGMS focuses on improving health outcomes related to family planning and maternal and child health.
-RAI activities work on family planning and maternal and child health, but also address a wider range of issues that are not addressed by CRS in all GGMS districts, including antenatal care, safe delivery, and personal hygiene.
-All GGMS activities began before 2017 and are ongoing while the RAI began in 2018 after SHOPS Plus completed the KAP baseline survey.
-The KAP survey collected baseline and will collect endline data to measure the effectiveness of GGMS and RAI activities as well as to inform CRS project improvements throughout the period of SHOPS Plus work with CRS (2017-2020).
+RAI activities worked on family planning and maternal and child health, but also addressed a wider range of issues that are not addressed by CRS in all GGMS districts, including antenatal care, safe delivery, and personal hygiene.
+All GGMS activities began before 2017 and were ongoing while the RAI activities began in 2018 after SHOPS Plus completed the KAP baseline survey.
+The KAP survey collected baseline and endline data to measure the effectiveness of GGMS and RAI activities as well as to inform CRS project improvements throughout the period of SHOPS Plus work with CRS (2017-2020).

-The overall objective of this research effort is to understand the effectiveness of the GGMS and Remote Area Initiative interventions at improving KAP in key health areas among women ages 15-49.
+The overall objective of this research effort was to understand the effectiveness of the GGMS and Remote Area Initiative interventions at improving KAP in key health areas among women ages 15-49.

-The study is using two surveys to obtain the required information.
+The study used two surveys to obtain the required information.
 A baseline survey assessed current KAP related to key GGMS and RAI outcomes and provided CRS with information to inform management of its GGMS and RAI activities.
-An endline survey will provide data that can be used to evaluate the effectiveness of GGMS and RAI interventions during the period that SHOPS Plus works with CRS (2017 – 2020) and measure changes in key outcomes, including modern contraceptive prevalence rate and use of oral rehydration salts in GGMS and RAI districts as well as attendance at antenatal care visits and institutional deliveries in RAI districts.
+An endline survey provided data that could be used to evaluate the effectiveness of GGMS and RAI interventions during the period that SHOPS Plus worked with CRS (2017 – 2020) and measured changes in key outcomes, including modern contraceptive prevalence rate and use of oral rehydration salts in GGMS and RAI districts as well as attendance at antenatal care visits and institutional deliveries in RAI districts.

 - Use of the opportunity, ability, and motivation behavior change framework to generate family planning demand in rural settings: Findings from Nepal